sigilante/blog/README.md

 - document generator for %publish `:blog|publish /i/am/a/path 'I am a microblog.'
 - fix RSS poke
 - fix RSS endpoint (unregistered in Eyre)
+- no metadata in %blog?

+to think about:

+- simplify out bowl stuff?
+- change to store HTML rather than `@t`